 Consumers Watch Videos to Relax and as an Escape From Daily Life

 While young generations see videos as a great source of information, its main purpose, for all generations, will always be for entertainment and leisure.

-A majority of consumers watch videos as they help them during times where they want to relax and escape from their daily lives.
+A majority of consumers watch videos as they help them during times where they want to relax and unwind.

 However, this doesn’t mean that you should create unsubstantial and mindless entertainment just to make your audience happy.
-What you should do is to add elements of humor and wit to your videos to keep them engaged with whatever content you have.
+What you should do is to add elements of humor and wit to your videos to keep them engaged.